What Does the Hanged Man Reversed Mean?

 The Hanged Man Reversed as a Sign of Release

-There is a more optimistic reading of this card in reverse, and it is worth considering before settling on the more challenging interpretation.
+There is a more optimistic reading of this card in reverse.
+Don’t dismiss it before settling on the harder interpretation.
 If the card appears when you have recently come through a difficult period of suspension, it can signal that the waiting is ending.
 The figure who was upside down is coming back upright.
-Forward momentum is available again, and the question is whether you are ready to take it.
+Forward momentum is available again.

 In this reading, the Hanged Man reversed encourages you to acknowledge what the period of suspension taught you and to carry that perspective into whatever comes next.
-For a practical tool for doing that kind of reflection, the Celtic Cross spread is particularly well suited to moments of transition.
+For a practical tool for doing that kind of reflection, the Celtic Cross spread is particularly well suited to moments of transition, and working with your natural strengths and desires can help you clarify where that momentum wants to go.

 A Card About Honest Self-Assessment